 We believe that the more we live into our true calling, the more synchronistic life tends to be.

-I now have a large scar on my stomach that I carry with pride knowing that I faced my mortality and surrendered my will to something greater than myself.
+I now have a large scar on my stomach that I carry with pride, knowing that I faced my mortality and surrendered my will to something greater than myself.

 It has been both my toughest challenge and greatest blessing; could I have ever planned it that way?
-Not a chance.

-Just remember to take your time, learn to discern what feels right in your heart, and don’t torture yourself when you feel like you’re failing… It is part of the process.
+Learn to discern what feels right in your heart, and don’t torture yourself when you feel like you’re failing… It is part of the process.

 How will you find your calling?

 In summary, I believe that we all have a purpose to discover, a calling to answer, an Ikigai to embrace.

-The key is to keep moving forward, to trust that with perseverance, honesty, and contemplation you will end up walking the path that is yours and yours alone.
+The key is to trust that with perseverance, honesty, and contemplation, you will end up walking the path that is yours and yours alone.